pwsdc/pwsdc.github.io/content/posts/2023-06-02-first-june-meeting.md

 ### Presentations

-- Luke is interested in doing a presentation regarding booting from a linux partition.
+- Luke is interested in doing a presentation regarding booting from a Linux partition.
 - Christian is interested in doing a test-driven-development presentation.
 - A VSCodium or VSCode presentation could be good.

 ### Docker Presentation

 - The Docker presentation Karl did was well received.
-- If we were to add a docker setup to the example repo, C#/asp.net was suggested for a few reasons:
+- If we were to add a Docker setup to the example repo, C#/asp.net was suggested for a few reasons:
     1. It ties nicely into the C based curriculum at PennWest
     2. A lot of employers seem to want it
     3. It's a nice language